sankalp7060/Basic-Games/README.md

 ## 2. Low-Level Design (LLD)

-The Low-Level Design focuses on the internal class structures, Clean Architecture design layers, data flow sequences, and detailed class contracts inside each C# microservice.
+The Low-Level Design (LLD) focuses on the class structures, Clean Architecture design layers, dependency registries, data flow sequences, ACID transaction flows, and detailed interface contracts of the C# microservices.

 ### 2.1.
-C# Clean Architecture execution Flow
+C# Clean Architecture Request Path LLD
-Below is a sequence flowchart tracing exactly how an incoming HTTP request traverses the C# application layers to fetch or modify data and return a response:
+Below is a detailed sequence flowchart tracing exactly how an incoming HTTP request traverses the C# application layers to fetch or modify data and return a response:

 ```mermaid
 graph TD